molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

     import CDPL.Chem as Chem

-By the import line above the code in the remainder of this tutorial can conveniently access all package contents via the prefix *Chem.\**.
+By the import line above the code in the remainder of this tutorial can conveniently access all `CDPL.Chem`_ package contents via the prefix *Chem.\**.

 Furthermore, the CDPL Python bindings implement the `Rich Output`_ of `Chem.MolecularGraph`_ and `Chem.FragmentList`_ instances in Jupyter notebooks.
-Rich output is activated by importing the `CDPL.Vis`_ package and will be used in the remainder of this tutorial to display the skeletal formula of molecular graphs simply by typing the variable name at the end of a code cell.
+Rich output is activated by importing the `CDPL.Vis`_ package and will be used in the following sections to display the skeletal formula of molecular graphs simply by typing the variable name at the end of a code cell.

 .. code:: ipython3